geowa4/base-go/README.md

 If you find any bugs or have any suggestions, please open an issue on GitHub.
 I will take pull requests for many things, but I will be more hesitant with new features.

+For each PR, a test suite will run to ensure correctness.
+To see what commands it runs, see [build/ci](./build/ci).

 ### Building a Release